Getting Started With the Big Project of Decluttering Your Home

-In a recent study by Sparefoot, 27% of respondents said they spend two hours (or more) looking for misplaced items in their home.
-That's nearly 1 in 3 survey responses!
-Can you imagine how much time they would save if they spent 1-2 a month declutteirng, organizing and straightening up their home instead?
+In a recent study by Sparefoot, 27 percent of the respondents said they spend two hours (or more) looking for misplaced items in their homes.
+That's nearly one in three survey responses!
+Can you imagine how much time they would save if they spent one to two days a month decluttering, organizing and straightening up their home instead?

 There are two main pitfalls of beginning the decluttering process on a whim with no clear end goal.

 - The first is that you start enthusiastically but then become bogged down in uncertainty about particular items (“I don’t need this, but I sort of like it.
 And what if it comes in handy someday?”) and lose momentum (“Whatever, I’ll do this next weekend.”)

 - The second is that you successfully part with truckloads of clutter only to find that new clutter starts creeping back in because you never understood why your home became cluttered in the first place.
 (Knowing this is one of the golden rules of decluttering.)

 To prevent both of these outcomes, think about why you’re decluttering and what you want to accomplish.
 What you keep and what you toss will probably be different depending on whether you’re moving to a smaller home, streamlining your routines to save time and money, or embracing a more minimalist aesthetic.

 Assess the Damage